tianhaoz95/time_since/NOTE.md

 === TODO ===

 Your task is to add a schedule functionality to the app.
 A button with text "schedule" should be added to items in status screen with `users/{uid}/items/{item_id}/repeatDays` field.
+The position of the button should be to the right of "custom date" button.
 When the user taps on the button, it should schedule a event on the next scheduled time with the system calendar.